Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 The Story

-The design principle was radical simplicity: when you walk in, you see a wall of white oak, a concrete island, and vineyards.
+The design principle is radical simplicity: when you walk in, you see a wall of white oak, a concrete island, and vineyards.
 That's it.
 No handles, no visible appliances, no screens, no switches.
-But behind that simplicity lives 14 integrated technology systems, commercial-grade cooking equipment, and storage for 200 bottles of wine.
+But behind that simplicity live the integrated technology systems, commercial-grade cooking equipment, and generous wine storage.

-The 32-foot glass wall was the design catalyst.
-During Napa's 8 months of good weather, it folds completely away, making the kitchen and terrace one continuous space.
-We designed the cabinetry layout so that the cooking zone remains under the permanent roof — you can grill in a rain shower — while the entertaining zone flows naturally to the outdoor fire pit and vineyard-edge dining table.
+The 32-foot glass wall is the design catalyst.
+During Napa's long stretch of good weather, it folds completely away, making the kitchen and terrace one continuous space.
+The cabinetry layout keeps the cooking zone under the permanent roof — you can grill in a rain shower — while the entertaining zone flows naturally to an outdoor fire pit and vineyard-edge dining table.

-The white oak was rift-sawn for perfectly straight grain, then finished with a UV-protective marine oil that lets the wood gray naturally over years without degrading.
-In a decade, this kitchen will look even better than it does today — like the vineyards that surround it, designed to improve with age.
+The white oak is rift-sawn for perfectly straight grain, then finished with a UV-protective marine oil that lets the wood gray naturally over years without degrading.
+In a decade, a kitchen like this will look even better than the day it was installed — like the vineyards that surround it, designed to improve with age.

 Contemporary vineyard kitchen overview with minimalist design